-- Income from continuing operations is forecast to exceed expenditure in years 1 to 10. - Net operating result before capital grants & contributions shows a surplus for the ten years. - Balance sheet and cash flow statement forecast shows that Council's cash and investments position has positive growth from year to year. - Available working capital will be strong for the full 10 years.
+- Income from continuing operations is forecast to exceed expenditure in years 1 to 10. - Net operating result before capital grants & contributions shows a very small surplus for the ten years just above breakeven mark. - Balance sheet and cash flow statement forecast shows that Council's cash and investments position has positive growth from year to year. - Available working capital will be strong for the full 10 years.